Industry: Public Sector

 Security, anti-fraud, and compliance measures were core to SEISS, requiring integration with UK payment services and HMRC’s transaction monitoring, compliance, and risking services.
 In addition, it was critical that the customer journey was straightforward and the service was easy to use given the volume of claimants.
 Additional authentication mechanisms were integrated, enabling new users to verify their identity using information on their driving license.
 A data centric approach ensured that claimants were informed in real-time of their grant amounts and the date it would be paid.
 A total of 3.4 million grant application slots were staggered across 3.5 days and the customer satisfaction score was amongst the highest achieved for HMRC’s digital services.

 Supporting the country at a point of national crisis

 The service launched six weeks after the announcement of the project, and instantly enabled users to check their eligibility.
 Data showed that 3.4 million people were eligible, and 1 million grants totaling £3 billion were processed in the first 36 hours.
 The service experienced extreme demand, handling peak volumes of over 1,000 transactions per second without any issues.

 One year after the original announcement, HMRC has processed over 8.8 million claims that have supported 2.8 million self-employed individuals.
-The success of the programme has secured HMRC much recognition including Best IT Team During COVID-19 at the UK Real IT Awards 2020, Best Public Sector IT Project of the year at the British Computer Society’s UK Industry Awards, and winner of Team of the Year at the DevOps Industry Awards 2020.
+The success of the program has secured HMRC much recognition including Best IT Team During COVID-19 at the UK Real IT Awards 2020, Best Public Sector IT Project of the year at the British Computer Society’s UK Industry Awards, and winner of Team of the Year at the DevOps Industry Awards 2020.

 Together, this collaboration has delivered a robust, customer-focused solution in an agile manner under exceptional and demanding circumstances in support of the UK economy.